18 Aug 2023

 Setting your own expectations

-It’s important once you’ve put your RFP out there into the world, and you start getting responses, that you have a framework for what to expect (so you’re not disappointed or frustrated).
+It’s important once you’ve put your brief out there into the world, and you start getting responses, that you have a framework for what to expect (so you’re not disappointed or frustrated).

 First of all, it’s unlikely you’ll be receiving any designs, concepts or locked-in detail around the technical strategy.
 You’ll be making a decision based on our previous work, our capabilities and honestly, on whether you’d like to work with our team based on what you’ve seen and heard from us.